-- Operationally, water consumption levels remained consistent year over year.
-In 2023, water consumption was 3.3 million m (2022: 3.4 million m).
+- Improving our water management performance is an enduring priority.
+Operationally, water consumption levels remained consistent year over year.
+In 2023, water consumption was 3.3 million m3 (2022: 3.4 million m3).
 Overall, water use decreased in Bolañitos by roughly 6%, while Guanaceví remained consistent.
 Terronera has begun reporting higher water consumption but as the site is not yet operational, water use remains relatively small. - Our water recycling and reuse rate decreased to 89% in 2023 (2022: 94%).
-The biggest decrease was at Bolañitos (9%), where the region had one of the driest seasons in years, resulting in less water available for recycling. - Fresh water intensity increased substantially from 0.18 to 0.32 m/ton processed.
-The main increase was at Bolañitos which purchased 2.5 times more fresh water than previous years due to extremely dry conditions. - Total water discharge to the environment was approximately 8.6 million m (2022: 8.5 million m) and occurred only at our
+The biggest decrease was at Bolañitos (9%), where the region had one of the driest seasons in years, resulting in less water available for recycling. - Fresh water intensity increased substantially from 0.18 to 0.32 m3/ton processed.
+The main increase was at Bolañitos which purchased 2.5 times more fresh water than previous years due to extremely dry conditions.

-Guanaceví complex.
-Discharge rates vary year to year and are highly dependent on seasonal rainfall and mining activity above or below the water table.

-- Reforestation efforts decreased in 2023 largely due to dry weather conditions at our sites, especially at Bolañitos.
+- Total water discharge to the environment was approximately 8.6 million m3 (2022: 8.5 million m3) and occurred only at our Guanaceví complex.
+Discharge rates vary year to year and are highly dependent on seasonal rainfall and mining activity above or below the water table. - Reforestation efforts decreased in 2023 largely due to dry weather conditions at our sites, especially at Bolañitos.
 These conditions impacted the survival rate of trees, and a delayed rainy season made it harder to plan reforestation initiatives. - All sites were in compliance with regulations covering water or biodiversity matters, and all environmental permits remained up to date.